etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/inventory-status.md

 -   **Public** (YYY) will allow going negative due to unexpected stock in public picking areas.
 >
 !!! info
-    **Note**: The inventory status does not have an effect on the inventory value.
+    The inventory status does not have an effect on the inventory value.